 - If the child tests positive, the instructor should follow these guidelines from HUHS regarding COVID-19 exposure.

-Harvard is taking the necessary precautions to make classrooms safe.
-Harvard requires COVID vaccination for all students, faculty, and staff who will be on campus this fall.
-Harvard is also employing high-cadence viral testing and contact tracing to quickly identify and isolate positive cases and limit community spread of the virus.
-Indoors, everyone is required to wear a mask, regardless of vaccination status.
+Harvard is taking important precautions to make classrooms safe.
+The university requires COVID vaccination for all students, faculty, and staff.
+Harvard is also employing high-cadence viral testing to quickly identify and isolate positive cases and limit community spread of the virus.
 In addition, classrooms are operating with enhanced mechanical ventilation and filtration.

 In FAS spaces, building managers are working with their custodial supervisors to ensure that all high-touch surfaces within spaces have been identified and added to the regular cleaning and disinfection procedures.
 All high touch surfaces will be regularly cleaned 2 - 3 times, per day.
 You can also visit the EH&S FAQ on cleaning protocols for more details.

 What if a student or instructor is uncomfortable with masks being optional in the classroom?

 As noted in the FAS Academic Year 21-22 Plan, instruction will be held in the classroom.
 If a student or instructor feels the need to continue wearing a mask for their own protection, or the protection of someone close to them, they should do so.
 Wearing a high-quality mask that fits securely over the face without air gaps is an effective way to reduce personal risk.

 Students affiliated with the Houses can obtain high quality masks from their Building Managers.
 For Dudley and first-year students, they are available at Yard Operations.